study-partner/study-partner.github.io/index.md

   - Implement acceptance testing

 ## Community Feedback
+Ethan M.
 >* What do you like about this website/project?
 >  - I liked that you are able to create your own profile for the site and are able to see what someone needs help with and what people know.
 I like this idea of >planning study sessions as well, it makes it easier to organize these study sessions.
 >* What is something (eg. features, designs) that you would like this project to have?
 How can we make this website better?
 >  - I think something I would like this project to have is to maybe have a way for the people to message each other.
 Ex. a direct message system, so you can >communicate with other people directly as well.
 >* Any other suggestions or comments?
 >  - None.
-> -- <cite>Ethan M.</cite>

 Bing Y.
-* What do you like about this website/project?
+>* What do you like about this website/project?
-  - Easy to understand
+>  - Easy to understand
-* What is something (eg. features, designs) that you would like this project to have?
+>* What is something (eg. features, designs) that you would like this project to have?
 How can we make this website better?
-  - Change Password, forget password, and find
+>  - Change Password, forget password, and find
-* Any other suggestions or comments?
+>* Any other suggestions or comments?
-  - Add something more and I like your minimalist style
+>  - Add something more and I like your minimalist style

 Meiyi W.
-* What do you like about this website/project?
+>* What do you like about this website/project?
-  - Looks good
+>  - Looks good
-* What is something (eg. features, designs) that you would like this project to have?
+>* What is something (eg. features, designs) that you would like this project to have?
 How can we make this website better?
-  - Web design can look better.
+>  - Web design can look better.
-* Any other suggestions or comments?
+>* Any other suggestions or comments?
-  - No
+>  - No

 Addison
-* What do you like about this website/project?
+>* What do you like about this website/project?
-  - I like how you can easily join or create a session and even sign up how it takes you around easily
+>  - I like how you can easily join or create a session and even sign up how it takes you around easily
-* What is something (eg. features, designs) that you would like this project to have?
+>* What is something (eg. features, designs) that you would like this project to have?
 How can we make this website better?
-  - I do not know
+>  - I do not know
-* Any other suggestions or comments?
+>* Any other suggestions or comments?
-  - No it is great
+>  - No it is great

 Haojiang W.
-* What do you like about this website/project?
+>* What do you like about this website/project?
-  - Everything is fantastic.
+>  - Everything is fantastic.
 I like that I can create a profile for myself so that I can see what other people know and what they need help with.
-To keep things organized, I believe it's a good idea to arrange study sessions in advance.
+To keep things >organized, I believe it's a good idea to arrange study sessions in advance.
-* What is something (eg. features, designs) that you would like this project to have?
+>* What is something (eg. features, designs) that you would like this project to have?
 How can we make this website better?
-  - For the current stage, the function is usable, I don't think adding additional functions can improve the experience
+>  - For the current stage, the function is usable, I don't think adding additional functions can improve the experience
-* Any other suggestions or comments?
+>* Any other suggestions or comments?
-  - So far so good
+>  - So far so good

 ## Team Member Introduction